sherllochen/dockers/rails/README.md

 ```

 ## For production
-### Need to know for local development machine
-1. As default, port 8888 will be exposed for deploying using Capistrano through ssh.

-### Steps
 1. Sever SSH port for deploying.
 Default port is 8888.
 If need to change, there are 3 places need to change.
 And the specific port must be open in server firewall.
 ```
 # edit .dockerdev/nginx/sshd_config